Marama Salsano

 Marama Salsano's interest in Indigenous storytelling was shaped by her māmā's early reading and writing encouragement, as well as narratives and kōrero from her Ngāi Tūhoe, Te Aitanga-a-Māhaki, Ngāti Porou, and Ngāti Wairere (Ngāti Huakatoa) iwi.

-In 2011 Marama completed an MA in Creative Writing (Fiction) at the International Institute of Modern Letters at Victoria University of Wellington, and ten years later she completed an MA in Tikanga Māori / Māori Cultural Studies at the University of Waikato.
+Marama works as a Kairangahau Matua / Senior Research Fellow at Te Manawahoukura Research Centre at Te Wānanga o Aotearoa.
+She has a PhD and MA in Creative Writing from the International Institute of Modern Letters at Victoria University of Wellington, and an MA in Tikanga Māori / Māori Cultural Studies from the University of Waikato.

-Working across the broad fields of Māori and Indigenous Literary Studies, Toi Māori and Iwi Rangahau and Poetics, Marama’s critical writing, fiction and poetry has been published in various Huia Short Stories anthologies, in An Ocean of Wonder: The Fantastic in the Pacific, and in journals such as The New Zealand Journal of Literature, Waka Kuaka: The Journal of the Polynesian Society, Quick Brown Dog, Turbine, Literature Compass, Yellow Medicine Review and the Journal of Global Indigeneity.
+Working across the broad fields of Māori and Indigenous Literary Studies, Toi Māori, and Iwi Rangahau and Poetics, Marama's critical writing, fiction and poetry has been published in various Huia Short Stories anthologies, in An Ocean of Wonder: The Fantastic in the Pacific, and in journals such as The New Zealand Journal of Literature, Waka Kuaka: The Journal of the Polynesian Society, Quick Brown Dog, Turbine, Literature Compass, Yellow Medicine Review, Awa Wahine and the Journal of Global Indigeneity.
+Marama is an award-winning zine maker and multidisciplinary artist who co-edited To Feel The Earth as One's Skin: An Anthology of Indigenous Visual Poetry (Poem Atlas) alongside Lara Felsing and Astra Papachristodoulou.